GoAnimate is now Vyond. Learn More

-Animation engages people quickly and powerfully.
+Educational animation engages people quickly and powerfully.
 To help you improve your own video outcomes, we’ve outlined the advantages of animation and we’ll show you how to get started using animation styles, like whiteboard animation.
 Watch the video examples below to become familiar with how to explain complex ideas with animation, and how different visual styles can be used to communicate a message.
-All three videos below have the same script, but their animated visuals are different.
+Both videos below have the same script, but their animated visuals are different.

 Both live video and animation are engaging mediums.
 But when it comes to explaining difficult concepts, animated videos stand out in a few key ways:

 Your imagination is the limit.
 Animation lets you use video to illustrate any concept or analogy without requiring the ability to capture it on film.
 You have the ability to bring any concept, no matter how complex or out-of-this-world, to life with ease.

 In the GIF below we start with a close-up and zoom out to show a crowd of people before blasting into space for perspective.
 This is difficult to create in real-life, but with animation, it’s easy.

 You can break down ideas visually.
 One of the biggest benefits of animated video is the ease with which you can visually capture abstract ideas.
 Imagine trying to explain concepts like global logistics, the inner-workings of a microprocessor, or Bitcoin with a video camera.
 That’s where animation has its advantages – you can illustrate all of these concepts without restraint.

 They’re easy to update.
 If info in your live video needs to be updated, you have to go through the extensive process of reshooting.
 With animation, you can use tools like Vyond to make changes and updates in minutes.